ddmitov/perl-executing-browser/doc/LOGGING.md

 --------------------------------------------------------------------------------

 PEB supports unified logging of Perl and JavaScript errors in the JavaScript console.
-All you need to do to read error logs is to open the JavaScript console.
+All you need to read error logs is to open the JavaScript console.

 ## Opening the JavaScript Console on QtWebkit Builds
 Start the QWebInspector using the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>I</kbd> and go to the ``Console`` tab.